Liked this post? Why not share it?

 The plan was to paint the caps, but it doesn’t look right, so I left them plain — one more reason why we didn’t add the traffic lights.

-Once I have the caps for the traffic lights, I’ll add them too.
+Once I have enough caps for the traffic lights, I’ll add them too using the same concept as I did for the cars.

 That’s it!
-A quick little project your little one will enjoy.
+This a quick little project your little one will enjoy.
 Of course, you can recreate a different image, but I wanted to go with cars as my son loves them a lot.

 If you decide to try out this project, please let me know, I’d love to hear your thoughts.